 Preparing the add-ins:

-In a separate bowl combine eggs, pumpkin and oil.
-Mix all of these wet ingredients together well.
+In a separate bowl combine eggs, pumpkin, and oil.
+Mix all of these wet ingredients well.

-Slowly add in wet ingredients in the bowl with prepared dry ingredients.
+Slowly add wet ingredients in the bowl with prepared dry ingredients.
 Be careful not to over mix the dry and wet ingredients.
-Gently combine cranberries into muffin batter.
+Gently combine cranberries into the muffin batter.

 Using a scooper, fill mini muffin pans 3/4 full.
 (This is a general rule for filling most muffins pans to allow space for muffins to rise without spilling over.)